Click the graphic above to go immediately to the company's website...

 Great for LSA, too! — At only about a third the weight aircraft of the Cirrus, Light-Sport Aircraft and light kit aircraft also benefit from lighter components.
 To keep weight to a minimum, Berigner uses a high strength aluminum alloy that is CNC-machined from a solid billet.
 The copper / aluminum 2000-series alloy used for the wheels is also much more corrosion resistant (about 2.5 times) than the cast alloy traditionally used for aircraft wheels.
 It is also far less fragile and much less susceptible to cracking.
 Like the Cirrus versions, all Beringer wheels are tubeless for safety, reducing the risks of puncture and nearly eliminating the possibility of a blowout.
 Maintenance can further minimized as Beringer wheels use sealed bearings and long lasting brake pads benefitting from the company’s efficient floating-disc design.

-Supplied from America — Headquartered in Tallard, France, Beringer understands Americans like to buy from a U.S. supply point.
-So the European company established a facility in Chicago, Illinois.
-Call the American facility at 708-667-7891, send email or visit their website.
+Supplied from America — While headquartered in Tallard, France, Beringer understands the American market very well.
+They know Americans prefer to buy from a U.S. supply point.
+So, the European company established a facility in Greenville, South Carolina.
+American pilots can call the American facility at 864-214-4274.

 My video partner must be working around the clock as he prepared a blizzard of videos for release starting November 1st.